 From earliest to latest, the first fossil occurrences of these eleven classes, some living, some extinct, are as follows (dates in millions of years, radioisotope chronology):

-The existence of more classes in the past than in the present also does not conform to the theory of evolution, which predicts that morphological disparity should increase with time.
+The existence of more classes in the past than in the present also does not conform to evolution theory.
+As has been discussed in relation to the Cambrian Explosion, Darwinism predicts that morphological disparity should increase with time.

-The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between and unstable coastal environments tended to erode and destroy fragile carcasses.
+The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between.
 The colonising fauna came from the open sea, where the floors beneath them were hot, basaltic wastelands.
 Since the only plentiful food available was algae and microscopic plankton, they had no use for teeth and jaws.
-Only as near-shore environments became more habitable did they acquire equipment enabling them to nibble seaweeds, filter sediment, crack open shells and indeed capture other fish.
-It wasn’t a process of natural magic; they were programmed to do so, each according to their kind.
+Only as near-shore environments became more habitable did they acquire equipment enabling them to nibble seaweeds, filter sediment, crack open shells and capture other fish.
+It wasn’t a process of natural magic; they were programmed to do so, according to their kinds.
 As the available niches became more various, as environments began to be vegetated and to host a range of invertebrate life, so the fish moving into them became more specialised.

 Eusthenopteron is sometimes figured as crawling out of the mud of a Devonian lake, apparently with the intention of finding another pool to swim in.
 Because Eusthenopteron was once cast in the role of the ‘ancestor’ of tetrapods, tetrapodlike behavior was attributed to it.
 However, taking the whole morphology of the fish, with its streamlined torpedo shape, and dorsal, anal, and pelvic fins placed near the back of the body, it seems that the lifestyle of Eusthenopteron was much more like that of a modern pike (Esox), a fully aquatic lurking predator.